 Before you scrunch up your nose, ask an Assamese and they will tell you about how tasty this actually is.
 Silkworms are deep-fried with a few spices to add flavour to it.
 Crunch on the outside and juicy inside, its taste is often similar to a mix of chicken and pork.
 However, it might not be everyone’s cup of tea, we must say.

 An authentic food of Assam, this dish uses chicken, bamboo shoots and lentils in its preparation.
 The chicken and bamboo shoots are boiled separately and then cooked together.
 Keeping with Assamese cooking style, the preparation uses minimal spices.
 The taste of bamboo shoots might take some time to get used to, but it leaves behind a delicious taste which is generally complementary to meat dishes.

-A popular snack-time dish, pitha is served for breakfast as well as with tea in the evenings.
-While there are different versions of it, most recipes for pithas use wheat flour.
+Pitha is a snack prepared during the festival of Magh Bihu in Assam.
+It is also prepared as a regular household snack and savoured with tea.
+While there are different versions of it, Assamese pithas are often made from bora saul, a special kind of glutinous rice, or xaali saul, or sun-dried rice.
 The stuffing in these commonly includes coconut and jaggery.
 Pithas can be sweet or sour, even steamed, fried or barbequed inside a hollow bamboo stem.
 Other kinds of pithas include til pitha, hutuli pitha and bhaapot diya pitha.

 Next time you head to the northeastern state, make sure to try all these dishes of Assam.